 24 killed, 5 injured as bus carrying wedding party plunges into river in Bundi

-As many as 24 people were killed and five others sustained injuries after a private bus carrying a wedding party fell into a river on Kota-Dausa highway in Rajasthan's Bundi district, police said.
-The wedding party with at least 29 persons on board was headed to Sawai Madhopur from Kota early morning when driver Shyam Singh apparently lost balance of the bus while traversing a bridge near Papdi village under Lekhari police station limits, Lakheri Sub-Inspector Rajendra Kumar told PTI over phone.
+Twenty-four people were killed and five others sustained injuries after a private bus carrying a wedding party fell into a river on Kota-Dausa highway in Bundi district on Wednesday morning, police said.
+The wedding party with at least 29 persons on board was headed to Sawai Madhopur from Kota when driver Shyam Singh apparently lost control of the bus around 9.30 am while on a bridge near Papdi village under Lakheri police station limits, Lakheri Sub-Inspector Rajendra Kumar told PTI over phone.

 Reacting to the incident on Twitter, Chief Minister Ashok Gehlot said, "I am deeply saddened to learn about the tragic incident in Bundi in which 24 persons have lost lives after the bus fell into river Mej."
 He shared his condolences to the bereaved families and wished for speedy recovery of those who were injured in the incident.